nnjeim/recoo/README.md

 - Laravel 9.
 - Livewire and alpine.js.
 - Tailwind css.
 - Role and user permissions.
-- Caching.
+- Caching with Redis when env CACHE_ENABLED is set to true and CACHE_DRIVER is set to redis.
 - Static analysis with phpstan.

 ### Demo